Frequently Asked Questions - Networking

 00 12 34 56 AB CD

 To find a MAC address, check the network configuration settings on the device.
 In rare cases, the MAC address is printed on a sticker on the device or on the box it came in.
 To find directions online for locating the MAC address of your device, search for a phrase like "find mac address xbox", but use your kind of device in place of Xbox.
 Note that if your device has both a wired and a wireless adaptor (common for a laptop), each connection has a different MAC address.
-Consequently, each connection must be registered separately, if you wish to use both connections (but do not use both of them at the same time).
+Consequently, each connection must be registered separately, if you wish to use both connections (but do not use both at the same time or your device may exhibit unreliable connection issues).

 Do not enter an O "oh" for a zero, and be careful not to confuse a B with an 8.
 They can be difficult to distinguish.
 If you enter an incorrect MAC address, the device will not be detected on the network.